 Indoor air quality in our workplace is regularly monitored and measured.
-By conducting regular cleaning of the air conditioning system, these measures resulted in maintaining indoor air quality and filtering out pollutants, contaminants and dust particles.
+By conducting regular cleaning of the air conditioning system, we managed to maintain good indoor air quality and filter out pollutants, contaminants and dust particles.

 B. SOCIAL

 B1.
 Employment